-The Win + X menu or power user menu was introduced with Windows 8 to let users easily access various system tools such as Disk Management, Control Panel and Command Prompt.
+The Win + X menu or power user menu was introduced with Windows 8 to let users easily access various system tools such as Disk Management, Control Panel, and Command Prompt.

-The Win + X menu is nothing but the menu that appears when you simultaneously press Windows logo and X keys on the keyboard or when you perform a right-click on the Start button on the taskbar.
+The Win + X menu is nothing but the menu that appears when you simultaneously press the Windows logo and X keys on the keyboard or when you perform a right-click on the Start button on the taskbar.

-In Windows 10 Anniversary Update and earlier builds, the power user menu or Win+X menu displays Control Panel option among other options.
+In Windows 10 Anniversary Update and earlier builds, the power user menu or Win+X menu displays Control Panel option, among other options.
 But in Windows 10 build 14942 or later builds, the Control Panel option has been replaced with the Settings.

 If you often open Control Panel using the Win + X menu, you might want to add Control Panel option back to the Win+X power user menu to quickly open Control Panel in Windows 10.
-Luckily, there are workarounds to add Control Panel to Win+X power user menu or start button right-click menu with or without the help of third-party utilities.
+Luckily, there are workarounds to add Control Panel to Win+X power user menu, or start button right-click menu with or without the help of third-party utilities.

 Add Control Panel to Win+X menu